pdmosses/metaborg.github.io/docs/references/stratego/types.md

 For each constructor, a signature declares the number and types of its arguments.

 The Stratego1 compiler only checks the arity of constructor applications against the signature.
-The Stratego2 compiler uses signature definitions to type check term patterns in rules.
+The Stratego2 compiler uses signature definitions to type check code if it has been given a type signature.

 ## Injections